 Coxsackie is a very small village located in the state of New York.
 With a population of 2,701 people and three constituent neighborhoods, Coxsackie is the 476th largest community in New York.
-Coxsackie has an unusually large stock of pre-World War II architecture, making it one of the older and more historic villages.
+Much of the housing stock in Coxsackie was built prior to World War II, making it one of the older and more historic villages in the country.

 Coxsackie is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Coxsackie is a village of service providers, professionals, and sales and office workers.
-There are especially a lot of people living in Coxsackie who work in food service (15.13%), management occupations (10.55%), and office and administrative support (9.81%).
+Overall, Coxsackie is a village of professionals, service providers, and sales and office workers.
+There are especially a lot of people living in Coxsackie who work in management occupations (11.99%), office and administrative support (9.90%), and healthcare (8.29%).

 Also of interest is that Coxsackie has more people living here who work in computers and math than 95% of the places in the US.